Sergio Osmena Bridge connecting Mactan Island and the City of Cebu.

 - Most ferry companies doesn’t have online booking arrangement either.

-- Foreign tourist planning their travel itinerary and would want to try a ferry trip, may book in advanced through travel agencies which are often found over the net.
+- Foreign tourist planning their travel itinerary and would want to try a ferry trip may book in advanced through travel agencies which are often found over the net.

 - For locals, buying a ticket is usually done on a ticketing office or booth found on every port, and even inside a shopping malls located on a major thoroughfare of a city.

 - Tickets are commonly issued hours before departure, sometimes a few minutes before the vessel departs.
+As a general rule tickets are sold at first come first served basis.

 - Buying a ticket at least a day or week ahead will save you from long queue of people, and usually tickets are priced lower.